PublicMediaKitchen/toolkit/potluck-framework/potluck.md

 * 3 x 1.5 hour sessions per day
 * 30 minute breaks between sessions
 * reminders or tips on how to prep for the sessions beforehand
+* off-site dinner the first day of the potluck
+* on-site light breakfast, lunch, and coffee throughout the day
+* etherpad for "after hours" meetups or suggestions (last day dinner plans, board games during lunch, studio tours, etc.)

 For an example of how the day was structured, refer to the [January Potluck Schedule](https://publicmediakitchen.github.io/toolkit/public-media-potluck-january-2018.html)